-- 100% of 2015 Art Education Graduates are employed, 100% in their field of study!
+- 100% of 2016 Art Education Graduates are employed with institutions in their field of study or in graduate school!
 For more details visit the Locks Career Center page

 - Students in Amanda Newman-Godfrey's class, Engaging Students in Community Art, worked with senior citizens at the South Philadelphia Older Adult Center on "photographic memory books."
 Read a story about the project in the Philadelphia Daily News.